ujm-closed/server-application/README.md

 ## Start the application
 Run `ng serve` to start the application in local environment.

-# Front-App For Cloud Computing Project
+# Front-App For Semantic Web Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.